Fencing at the 1936 Summer Olympics – Men's team foil: Round 1

 The top two teams in each pool advanced to round 2.

 Pool 1

 Switzerland defeated Greece on touches received (64–68) after the bouts were tied at 8 apiece.
 Belgium also defeated Greece.
-This resulted in Greece being eliminated and the match between Belgium and Switzerland not being played.
+This resulted in Greece's elimination and the match between Belgium and Switzerland not being played.

 Pool 2

 France and Yugoslavia each defeated Brazil.
 This resulted in Brazil being eliminated and the match between France and Yugoslavia not being played.

 Pool 3

 Argentina and Czechoslavkia each defeated Denmark.
 This resulted in Denmark being eliminated and the match between Argentina and Czechoslavkia not being played.

 Pool 4

 Germany and Great Britain each defeated Canada.
 This resulted in Canada being eliminated and the match between Germany and Great Britain not being played.

 Pool 5

 Italy and Austria each defeated Egypt.
 This resulted in Egypt being eliminated and the match between Italy and Austria not being played.